- Chart

 Total Addressable Market (TAM)

-The commercial aerospace TAM is estimated in the trillions of dollars over the next 20 years.
-The defense market is in the hundreds of billions annually.
-Boeing is well-positioned to capture a significant portion of both markets.
+The commercial aviation market is estimated to be worth trillions of dollars over the next 20 years.
+The military and defense sectors are similarly significant.
+Boeing is positioned to capture a significant portion of this TAM with its diverse product portfolio.

 Upturn SWOT Analysis